guillaumegilles/guillaumegilles.github.io/second-brain/notes/r.tidymodels.md

 ---
 id: f30gd81m83dibawpsj7a3nu
 title: tidymodels
+desc: >-
-desc: "collection of packages for modeling and machine learning using tidyverse principles."
+  collection of packages for modeling and machine learning using tidyverse principles.
 updated: 1684586241651
 created: 1684523531211
 ---